feiyuhuahuo/HuaHuoLabel/README_EN.md

 [HuaHuoLabel usage introduction](USAGE_EN.md)

 ## Compile Project
 This project is compiled with Nuitka.
 Nuitka supports Windows、Linux and MacOS.
-Theoretically, the source code can be compiled to the execution program of the adaptive system.
-The Nuitka version of this project is 1.3.8.
+Theoretically, the source code can be compiled to the execution program for all the adaptive systems.

 ```Shell
 # install nuitka